Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Methods

 \subsection{Star cluster selection}

-For star cluster properties we also focus on the NIRCam F150W band (which covers rest-frame red at $z\sim 1$ to far UV at $z \sim 10$) but additionally compare the redder band NIRCam F444W (which is rest-frame near infrared at redshifts $z \sim 1-5$ and visible wavelengths at higher redshifts).
+For star cluster properties we also focus on the NIRCam F150W band (rest-frame wavelength of $\approx 750~\mathrm{nm}$ at $z = 1$ to $\approx 140~\mathrm{nm}$ at $z = 10$) but additionally compare the simulations and observations in the redder band NIRCam F444W ($\approx 220~\mathrm{nm}$ at $z = 1$ to $\approx 400~\mathrm{nm}$ at $z=10$).
 We select compact sources with magnification-corrected half-light radii (or upper limits for unresolved objects) $R_\mathrm{eff} < 20 \pc$, i.e. sizes consistent with star clusters, as \citet{Messa_et_al_19} found that clumps with sizes $> 20 \pc$ may contain multiple star clusters.
 This size limit would capture essentially all young clusters in nearby galaxies \citep{Brown_and_Gnedin_21}.
 The exception to this criterion is for the Sparkler where we also include sources in the GC candidate list from \citet{Adamo_et_al_23}, which have half-light radii up to $\approx 50 \pc$.
 These sources are offset from the galaxy itself, where confusion with cluster complexes/star forming regions is not likely to be an issue.
 We note that excluding the more extended sources does not change the brightest cluster comparisons (Section~\ref{sec:Brightest}) as the brightest cluster has $R_\mathrm{eff} < 12 \pc$.

 For the E-MOSAICS galaxies, we include all star clusters in particles bound to the galaxies according to \subfind.
 We exclude a small fraction of particles with very low metallicities ($\FeH < -3$) as they may strongly depend on the treatment of Population III stars (which are not modelled in EAGLE).